xaberus/vscode-remote-oss/README.md

         }
     ]
 ```

+To make VSCodium ask for the connection token at each connection attempt, use `"connectionToken": true` above instead of providing the token.

 Now you should be able to trigger a connection from the "Remote Explorer" tree view.
 You should see a tree that allows you to connect either to the REH instance directly or to a folder you specified in the config.